Alex-Mak-MCW/Agrifinance-Data-Science-Internship-Project/README.md

      * Collaborate with me for something promising :)
      * Have a simple coffee chat with me
 * Then feel free to contact me through my linkedin (on my github homepage)

+#### What does this project repositories include?
+* The slides for this project
+* A visualization folder that stores the Power BI dashboards created
+* Readme file that briefly describes the project (what you are reading now!)